-Within the Laois County Council functional area, there are 13 approved food establishments, which are supervised by the local authority.
-The details of the inspection outcomes and records for official control inspections undertaken by the local authority for the 13 establishments were made available to the audit team.
-The FSAI holds a register of local authority supervised establishments and it was noted that the 13 approved establishments were on the FSAI register.
+Within the Limerick County Council functional area, there are 18 approved food establishments, which are supervised by the local authority.
+There is another establishment which had recently been granted conditional approval.
+The details of the inspection outcomes and records for official control inspections undertaken in the 19 establishments were made available to the audit team.
+The FSAI holds a register of local authority supervised establishments and it was noted that the 18 approved establishments were on the FSAI register.
+The 19th establishment, which had been conditionally approved, was being processed by the FSAI, for inclusion onto the register, at the time of this audit.